Gardiner Public Schools

 Gardiner Public Schools is a school district headquartered in Gardiner, Montana.

-The district serves Gardiner with additional students from Mammoth, Wyoming. the entire district has about 200 students.
+It has two components: Gardiner Elementary School District and Gardiner High School District.
+The elementary school district includes the census-designated places of Gardiner, Corwin Springs, and Jardine.
+The high school district also includes Cooke City and Silver Gate.
+The district has additional students from Mammoth, Wyoming.
+As of 2020, the entire district has about 200 students.

 All students are in one building, with Gardiner High School being one of the divisions.